Skip to main content

 How Does GLP-1RA Therapy Alter Body Composition?

 A primary concern in the academic and clinical communities is the composition of weight lost.
-While significant fat mass reduction is the therapeutic goal, a disproportionate loss of (LBM) can lead to sarcopenic obesity, reduced metabolic rate, and functional decline.
+While significant fat mass reduction is the therapeutic goal, a disproportionate loss of lean body mass (LBM) can lead to sarcopenic obesity, reduced metabolic rate, and functional decline.
 Studies on semaglutide and other agents have documented that LBM can account for 20-50% of total weight loss.
 This highlights a critical need for nutritional strategies aimed squarely at preserving muscle.

 The mechanism for this LBM loss is multifactorial.
 It is driven partly by the reduced mechanical loading from a lighter body weight and a lower overall energy and protein intake.
 However, there is also evidence that GLP-1Rs are expressed on skeletal muscle, and their activation may have direct effects on myocyte metabolism.